-One Simple Way Your Household Can Fight Climate Change
+One Simple Way Your Household Can Help the Planet

 Every year, Americans throw enough trash into landfills to fill more than 15 million garbage trucks.
 That’s enough to circle the earth more than four times!
 Reducing, reusing and recycling the products you use can significantly reduce the quantity of waste in landfills and in your community.
 Recycling also helps us preserve our limited natural resources.

-Carton recycling is now available to more than 63% of U.S. households, which means more that 72.5 million homes across 49 states can recycle their food and beverage cartons.
+Carton recycling is now available to nearly 61% of U.S. households, which means more than 71 million homes across the country can recycle their food and beverage cartons.
 Common foods and beverages that come in cartons include milk, juice, broth, water and wine.
 Chances are your community has access to carton recycling at home and at school, but you can use our recycling locator to confirm.

 The impact of carton recycling is huge.
 For example, a school milk carton recycling program can save the equivalent of 781,169 sheets of paper; 72 trees; 29,848 gallons of water; and divert an astonishing 1,956 trash bags from landfills in just five years.
 By recycling every day at home, you can make just as much of an impact.